 - Interactive class activities (role playing, business game, simulation, online forum, instant polls)

 - Case-studies: each session of the seminar starts with the discussion of a case study presented through a short video or some slides.

 - Interactive class activities: the course includes tests and experiments that are carried out in class.

 Students have their grade recorded simply as a pass or fail.
-The seminar includes a continuous assessment or, alternatively, a final examination.

 - Slides presented during the seminar.